-USDA itself in recent years has repeatedly and consistently found that the supply of milk in the U.S. is more than adequate to meet the needs of the Class I market -- and that this dictated that Class I prices not be raised.
+In addition, USDA itself in recent years has repeatedly and consistently found that the supply of milk in the U.S. is more than adequate

 In its June 1998 decision resulting from a hearing to consider a proposal to floor the Class I and II prices in all FMMOs, USDA addressed a proposal by NMPF members that in effect would have increased the Class I differential by \$1.05 (see 63 FR 32147).
 USDA noted: